 There is no need to provide original documents to the Court, only copies mentioned to be true copies will be provided to the Court, on the understanding that originals will be kept by the law office.
+It is necessary to be provided with originals of the documents in order to translate them into Romanian and present legalised translations to the Court, taking into consideration that Public Notaries will not legalise translations without being provided with the originals of the documents.
 The evidence that main claim proceedings has been instituted should be a letter from a Court, apostilled according to Hague Convention 1961 or a letter from the arbitrator appointed showing that arbitration has started.